feathers-plus/docs/source/v1/feathers-vuex/service-module.md

     setCurrentOnGet: true, // Automatically sets the `current` property to the record retrieved from get requests
     setCurrentOnCreate: true, // Automatically sets the `current` property to the record returned from a create

+    paramsForServer: [], // Custom query operators that are ignored in the find getter, but will pass through to the server.
+    whitelist: [], // Custom query operators that will be allowed in the find getter.

     isFindPending: false,
     isGetPending: false,
     isCreatePending: false,